sashabjorkman/vimxl/README.md

 the sole goal of implementing stock Vim features.
 Any plugins, rare flags/options or the like are out of scope and should be implemented in another repository.
-There are plans for a plugin with much bigger ambitions that provides an experience more akin to
+There are plans for a plugin that builds upon VimXL with much bigger ambitions that provides an experience more akin to [DOOM Emacs](https://github.com/doomemacs/doomemacs) or other famous emacs/neovim config files.
-[DOOM Emacs](https://github.com/doomemacs/doomemacs)
-or other famous emacs/neovim config files.
 The only exception to this is the which-key.el plugin.